const-void/DOOM-fire-zig/README.md

 ![demo](https://user-images.githubusercontent.com/76228776/149635702-a331f892-7799-4f7f-a4a6-7048d3529dcf.mp4)

-The doom-fire algo can push upwards of 180k a frame - results my vary!
+The doom-fire algo can push upwards of 180k a frame - results may vary!
+It is, to my surprise, a nice TTY stress test.

+As a comparable, this is the younger sibling of a node variant ( https://github.com/const-void/DOOM-fire-node ).

 # INSTALL
 Tested on OX Monterey / M1 w/zig 0.9...unsure if it will work on Win or Linux, sadly, due to TIOCGWINSZ flag.
 No third party dependencies!